+Fighters 🛨

+Cost: 10 Attack: 3 Defense: 4 Move: 4

+Unit Characteristics

 Land on Aircraft Carriers: Fighters can be carried by aircraft carriers.
 Up to two fighters can be on a friendly aircraft carrier at a time.
 A fighter must be launched from the carrier's initial position to participate in combat this turn.
 However, it can land on a carrier in the Noncombat Move phase (even if retreating) or during any other noncombat move.
 (A fighter cannot land on a carrier during the carrier's movement.)
 Your aircraft carrier can move to a sea zone where one of your fighters has ended its move (and in fact, it must do so if it is able) but cannot move any farther that turn.

-A fighter based on a defending carrier must land on the same carrier if possible after the battle.
+A fighter based on a defending carrier must land on the same carrier if possible.
 If that carrier is destroyed in combat, it must try to land elsewhere.
 It must land on a different friendly carrier in the same sea zone, move 1 space to a friendly territory, island, or aircraft carrier, or be destroyed.
-This movement occurs during the Noncombat Move phase, before the acting player makes any noncombat movements.
-Carrier-based fighters are always considered to be defending in the air, even if only submarines are attacking.
+This movement occurs after all of the attacker's combats have been resolved and before the attacker's Noncombat Move phase begins.

 Each of your fighters based on your attacking carrier launches before combat (even if it is not participating in combat) and can retreat to a friendly territory, island, or carrier within range if it survives combat.
 If any fighter is not in an eligible landing space by the end of the Noncombat Move phase, it is destroyed.
 (Note that an eligible landing space can include a sea zone in which a new carrier will be placed in the Mobilize New Units phase, as long as there is a landing space available on it.).

+Bombers

+Cost: 12 Attack: 4 Defense: 1 Move: 6

+Unit Characteristics

 Strategic Bombing Raids: A bomber can either participate in normal combat or make an economic attack against an enemy industrial complex.
 During the strategic bombing raid step of the Conduct Combat phase, bombers that survive any antiaircraft fire can attack the industrial complex.
 Roll one die for each surviving bomber.
 The bombers will cause a number of points of damage to the industrial complex equal to the total rolled on the dice.
 The maximum total damage strategic bombing raids can inflict on an industrial complex is twice the territory's IPC value.

-SEA UNITS

-Battleships, aircraft carriers, cruisers, destroyers, transports, and submarines move, attack, and defend in sea zones.
+SEA UNITS Battleships, aircraft carriers, cruisers, destroyers, transports, and submarines move, attack, and defend in sea zones.
 They cannot move into territories.
 For the sake of these rules, the following are surface warships: battleships, carriers, cruisers, and destroyers.
 Transports are not part of the group called warships.
 Submarines are warships, but they are not surface warships.
 All sea units can move up to two sea zones.
 They cannot move through hostile sea zones.
 If enemy units other than transports or submarines occupy a sea zone, the sea zone is hostile and your sea units end their movement and enter combat.
 Submarines are an exception: They can pass through a hostile sea zone without stopping, unless there is an enemy destroyer present (see Destroyers, next page).
 Some sea units can carry other units.
 Transports can carry only land units.
 Aircraft carriers can carry only fighters.
+Battleships